-That said, I want to you consider Donald Drumpf’s Twitter account.
+That said, I want to you consider Donald Trump's Twitter account.

 His behavior is unbecoming of his office.

 Since the POTUS got access to Twitter, It’s been a friendly access point where the President can speak directly to the people.
 Obama used this mechanism conservatively.
-With Drumpf, it’s an addiction.
-While Obama’s messages were more folksy candid events, Drumpf tweets about anything that angers him.
+With Trump, it’s an addiction.
+While Obama’s messages were more folksy candid events, Trump tweets about anything that angers him.
 It is childish.
 We’ve seen him lose his composure during the Presidential debates.

 We expect to see our President in control of himself.
 If he cannot show command over his impulses, how can we expect him to manage this country, leave alone represent this country abroad?

 In the book, Think and Grow Rich, by Napoleon Hill, the author talks about “mastermind” groups.
 They are a group of people who are subject matter experts and personal models who can be called upon for self-improvement.
 Some of these people don’t physically exist.
 They are role models the individual has studied.